xmos/xcore_iot/doc/README.rst

 Documentation Source
 ####################

-This folder contains source files for the **XCore SDK documentation**.
+This folder contains source files for the **XCORE SDK documentation**.
 The sources do not render well in GitHub or an RST viewer.
 In addition, some information is not visible at all and some links will not be functional.

 ********************